Simple truths

 - 3 min read

-The public hearing on the Amess Road ran in February.
+The public hearing organised by the Minister for Planning on the Amess Road Precinct Structure Plan ran in February.
 The proponent and the Shire and their experts argued back and forth for two weeks.
-Then in the third week, fifty residents were invited up, one by one, to the front table in a room in Spring St Melbourne, and had their say.
+Then in the third week, fifty residents were invited up, one by one, to the front table in a room in Spring St Melbourne, surrounded by big digital displays ..... and had their say.

 They spoke about the impacts they see coming if 1360 houses are jammed into a suburb of small lots.
-They took the public hearing seriously.
-They prepared.
-They traveled to the city, or went online.
 They spoke with deep feeling about what they love about the town.
 It was wonderful to hear each person with their own perspective, each caring about the town.
-We spoke a simple truth: this will be bad for the town.

 The Shire Council backed the town opinion.
-Closing arguments have been made and final wording settled for a Planning Scheme Amendment that will double the population of Riddells Creek.
-The Committee appointed by the Minister for Planning will now make recommendations to the Minister.
-Whatever the outcome in lot size (which is the principle contested issue), our great achievement is that we spoke up.
-We know what other residents think and feel about the town.
-There’s solidarity.
+Closing arguments were made and final wording has now been settled for a Planning Scheme Amendment.
+The Committee of experts appointed by the Minister for Planning will make its recommendations to the Minister.

 We’ve learned a lot from the last five years.
 We have discovered that the community is on its own.
 Developers set the agenda, Councils and Government facilitate approval, and communities are left to fend for themselves.
 The developer pushed aside the town Structure Plan, the C100 Amendment of 2017 and the Distinctive Landscapes policy.
 There was no serious discussion between the developer and this community to agree on priorities and draft a design for growth, as planning policy requires.